"The things our church family is experiencing are nothing short of dramatic," Lyons reported.

 It wasn’t that long ago that LUMC had a maxed-out line of credit and $1.2 million on their hands.
 “I wish it were a sin for a church to have a line of credit,” Lyons said.
 They would borrow on Friday and pay it off on Monday.
 Unfortunately, they weren’t always able to make ends meet.
 “It was past time for us to do something!”

 Fast-forward to now—just a year and a half after they began offering FPU classes—and higher giving has helped them to get out of the hole.
 Their line of credit is completely paid off, and they're chipping away at the nearly 15-year-old building debt!
 LUMC ended last year with $2,000 in the bank.
 “That may sound like chicken feed, but it’s a big accomplishment when you were $45,000 behind the year before,” Lyons said.
 “The giving is exceeding the expenditures.
-That’s a healthy way to operate—and we can truly say that FPU accompanied by the Momentum Teaching Series is bringing LUMC to measurably healthy finances.”
+That’s a healthy way to operate—and we can truly say that FPU accompanied by the teaching series is bringing LUMC to measurably healthy finances.”

 Lyons said FPU has become invaluable to LUMC.
 “FPU has secured healthy church finances—which were desperately needed—not by guilt but by grace,” he said, “the grace to simply help families with their personal finances.
 What we have learned is that if you teach people to have healthier finances, they do what they naturally want to do—they give.”